MabiPrograms/Mabinogi-Damage-Tracker/README.md

 ## We are an open source project and appreciate any contributions to the project!
 We are actively developing the user experience and adding front end features.
 Check back with the repo occasionally and see if any new updates are out.

+# Troubleshooting:
+## I have inaccurate data
+Make sure the app is being ran off a solid state drive (sata SSD or M.2) if the app is ran off a hard drive (HDD or spinning disk)

 # Recognitions: